Do you prefer a shiny new-build home or an older property full of history and character?

 Most older homes come with quirks but you're unlikely to get any major surprises if you carry out a property survey and examine the pre-sale searches.

-4. You can make major changes to an older home
+4. You can make major changes - and add value

 While you may have bought the property for its character, this doesn't mean you can't make alterations.